 If you swing and miss when attempting to serve, this will count as a fault as well.

 Additionally, if the ball makes it over the net cleanly but still lands in the wrong box, this is also considered a fault.
 The term “fault” can be applied to any failed serve attempt that results in an unstarted point.

 How To Avoid Hitting The Net In Tennis

-If you notice you’re hitting the net too often, you’ll want to reexamine the position of your hand as you swing.
+If you’re hitting the net too often, you’ll want to reexamine the position of your hand as you swing.

 Usually, when a player makes contact with the net, it’s because they swing in a straight line.
 Your hand might be level as it comes all the way through the shot.